Kill one or more running containers

 ID, ID-prefix, or name.

--s shorthand) flag sets the system call signal that is sent
+--signal flag sets the system call signal that is sent to the container.

-SIGINT, or an unsigned number that matches a position in the kernel’s
+or an unsigned number that matches a position in the kernel’s syscall table,

 While the default (